Bonnie Brunner, Senior Planner

 Leda is native to Lethbridge and has a Bachelor of Applied Industrial Ecology (Environmental Science) from Mount Royal College (now Mount Royal University).
 Prior to beginning with ORRSC in April 2013, she spent 3 years with the Oldman Watershed Council, a Watershed Planning and Advisory Council for the Oldman River basin.
 She also has experience working in fisheries and in wildlife.
 Leda presently provides assistance to the planning staff.

-Gavin Scott, Planner
+Gavin Scott, Senior Planner

-Gail Kirkman, Subdivision Technician
+Stacy Olsen, Subdivision Technician